mlops-on-kubernetes/Book/Chapter 8/README.md

 #### ArgoCD

 Click on the ArgoCD URL to navigate to your browser to access the ArgoCD App.
+User is `Admin` and the password is available in the `argocd` namespace.

 ## Uninstall
 1. Run `setups/uninstall.sh` and follow the prompts.